Human rights violations by the CIA: Enhanced interrogation techniques

-From 2002 to 2007, as part of the War on Terror, CIA personnel employed so-called "Enhanced interrogation techniques", a euphemism for torture.
+From 2002 to 2007, as part of the war on terror, CIA personnel employed so-called "Enhanced interrogation techniques", a euphemism for torture.
 Various officials of the George W. Bush administration have argued that "harsh" techniques such as waterboarding are not torture, or the end objectives of the War against Terror justify those means.
 There has been considerable domestic and international protest against these practices.
-The United Nations' Special Rapporteur on Torture, Human Rights Watch, and American legal scholars have called for the prosecution of Bush administration officials who ordered torture, conspired to provide legal cover for torture, and CIA and DoD personnel and contract workers who carried it out.
+The United Nations' Special Rapporteur on Torture, HRW, and American legal scholars have called for the prosecution of Bush administration officials who ordered torture, conspired to provide legal cover for torture, and CIA and DOD personnel and contract workers who carried it out.

 Torture and harsh imprisonment accusations (as well as documented examples) were not limited to the recent War on Terror.
 Yuri Nosenko, a Soviet KGB defector, was held in stark conditions of solitary confinement in a clandestine CIA facility in the continental US from 1966 to 1969.